 Q.9.
 Why are culture meristems easier to culture compared to permanent tissues?

 A.9.
-Meristems divide continuously which is facilitated by thin and elastic walls thus suitable for tissue culture as opposed to permanent cells which have to differentiate to divide and possess thick walls.
+Meristems are undifferentiated cells that divide continuously and they have thin and elastic walls thus suitable for tissue culture as opposed to permanent cells which have to be differentiated to be able to divide.
+They also possess thick walls.

 Q.10.
 Why are proteins synthesized from single cell proteins, Spirulina?

 A.10.
 Single cell proteins are proteins produced by microorganisms.
 One such unicellular microbe is the Spirulina.
-Thus the proteins produced by Spirulina is termed as single-cell protein.
+Thus the proteins produced by Spirulina are termed as single-cell proteins.

 Q.11.
 What is aquaculture?
 Name an animal that can be multiplied by aquaculture.

 A.11.
-Aquaculture is the culturing of plants and animals in freshwater.
+Aquaculture is the culturing of plants and animals in freshwater or marinewater.
 Examples – Shrimps, Oysters, Shellfish etc.

 Q.12.
 State the role of a veterinary doctor in the management of a poultry farm.

 A.12.
-He ensures safe and proper farm conditions to keep animals free from diseases and treats them in case they pick up a disease.
+A veterinary doctor ensures safe and proper farm conditions to keep animals free from diseases and treats them in case they pick up a disease.

 Q.13.
 Can plants obtained from micro-propagation be referred to as ‘clones’?